 The options for divorcing couples depend on a number of factors, such as how their property was financed and titled, whether one partner wants to stay in the home, the amount of equity they have in the home and their credit rating.

 Divorce is often a difficult and stressful process, especially when there are assets to split, including a house.
-Here, we explore different options to help you make the best decision for your circumstances.
+Here, we explore what happens to a mortgage after divorce.
+The right option will vary based on your unique situation.

 Refinancing your mortgage

-Some couples decide to refinance a joint mortgage into one name upon divorce.
+Some couples with a joint mortgage decide to refinance after divorce into one name.
 What this does is release the spouse whose name is coming off the loan from responsibility for the mortgage.

 A big factor for many divorcing couples is the reduction in income and assets that help borrowers obtain the best mortgage rates.
-The good thing is, mortgage rates currently are very low, which could work to a divorced person’s advantage, provided they qualify.
 The mortgage rate you get after a divorce will depend on the same factors that determine other borrowers’ rates, such as your income, debt, credit score and the market environment.

-The spouse applying for the refinance can use only their own income and credit score to qualify, however, Runnels says.
+The spouse applying for the refinance can use only their own income and credit score to qualify, however, says financial adviser Jeremy Runnels, CFP, of West Coast Financial in Santa Barbara, California.

 “The lender is going to look at the individual and make sure they’re OK having them as the sole guarantor,” Runnels says.
 “The issue is can you afford it, and that goes for either spouse.”